brutalismweb/NocoDB-Web-Clipper/README.md

 # 🧩 NocoDB Web Clipper

 **NocoDB Web Clipper** is a simple Chrome extension that lets you save web pages directly into your NocoDB database — including the page title, link, tags, and your personal comment.
-The extension automatically supports English, German, Spanish, French, and Russian languages.
 ---

 ## ✨ Features
 - Save **Title**, **Link**, **Tags**, and **Comment** directly into your NocoDB table
 - Works with self-hosted and cloud NocoDB instances
 - Simple setup: specify your server URL, API key, and table endpoint
 - Easy installation via Developer Mode for testing and development
+- The extension automatically supports English, German, Spanish, French, and Russian languages.

 ---